top of page

 For nearly five decades, the Burdale Theater and Opera House was a center of entertainment and culture in the town.
 Located on Mill Street (later renamed Bridwell Ln), the theater was an elegant building designed to accommodate both live performances and later film screenings.
 Opened in 1882 by local finacier Frederic Whittaker, the venue initially attracted traveling actors, opera troupes, and musicians, providing much-needed entertainment for the hardworking residents of Burdale.

 In the early 20th century, with the rise of silent films, the Burdale Theater shifted its focus to screening movies, with weekly showings drawing large crowds.
 The theater was also used for social events, political speeches, and community gatherings.
 Unfortunately, with the town’s population remaining relatively stagnant and the rise of cinema chains in larger towns, the Burdale Theater was forced to close in 1932.
 The building was later demolished, and in its place, Burdale's mall, the Bizarre Bazaar, was constructed.
-Ironically, in 1970 the Skin/Walker Cineplex and Drive-In was constructed as part of the Bizarre Bazaar bringing the silver screen back to Burdale.
+Ironically, in 1970 the Skin/Walker Cineplex and Drive-In was constructed as part of the mall, bringing the silver screen back to Burdale.

 The Burdale Tannery (1825-1870)